HEG-INCIPIT/INCIPIT-CRIS/README.md

 ## How tu run

 Actually the shell script INCIPIT-CRIS_launcher.sh launch fuseki and django on the port 8000.
-Make sure to execute the script being in the folder and that it has the permissions to be run.
-Simply enter
+Make sure to execute the script being in the folder, that it has the permissions to be run, and that the package virtualenv is already intalled.
+Then simply enter

 ```bash
 ./INCIPIT-CRIS_launcher.sh